Why your vpn keeps turning on and how to fix it – a quick guide to understand the issue, troubleshoot effectively, and keep your connection stable.

 Auto-connect and always-on VPN settings

 Many VPN apps come with an “auto-connect” feature that snaps the VPN back on when you switch networks or the app restarts.
 Some operating systems also offer an “Always-On VPN” or “VPN on startup” option that can override your manual settings.
+What vpns on github really mean and how to use them safely 2026

 - Symptom: VPN pops up and connects within seconds of boot or after waking from sleep.